By Rick Becker 16 December 2021

-Does that not remind you of the endless “revelations” and new philsosophies being taught and sold in the visible church – particularly in the New Apostolic Reformation.
+Does that not remind you of the endless “revelations” and new philosophies being taught and sold in the visible church – particularly in the New Apostolic Reformation.
 As far as the supernatural is concerned, believers with the false view of the supernatural are on an endless quest to perform greater miracles than Christ.
-After thousands of activations, impartations, supposed mantles from dead faith healers etc, we’re still waiting for them to produce a death certificate from someone they’ve raised from the morgue.
+After thousands of activations, impartations, supposed mantles from dead faith healers, etc, we’re still waiting for them to produce a death certificate from someone they’ve raised from the morgue.

 • Teachers that oppose the truth – “Just as Jannes and Jambres opposed Moses, so these men also oppose the truth, men corrupted in mind and disqualified regarding the faith.” (vs 8).
 This verse is the only time Jannes and Jambres are mentioned in scripture.
 According to Jewish tradition, they were Pharaoh’s sorcerers who used their secret arts to duplicate the miracles God performed through Moses and Aaron (Exodus 7).
-Magic arts were being practised when Paul was in Ephesus (Acts 19:19), and Paul is writing to Timothy – a pastor in Ephesus (1 Tim 1:3).
+Magic arts were being practiced when Paul was in Ephesus (Acts 19:19), and Paul is writing to Timothy – a pastor in Ephesus (1 Tim 1:3).
 It’s possible that Paul mentioned Jannes and Jambres to remind Timothy about this particular practice in Ephesus.
 What is clear is that they were men who opposed the truth.
-In similar fashion, there are men who oppose the truth in our generation.
-Their secret, or magic arts come in various forms: manufactured ones such as using google for words of knowledge, pumping glitter through air vents, the leg lengthening trick, or demonic counterfeits.
+Similarly, there are men who oppose the truth in our generation.
+Their secret or magic arts come in various forms: manufactured ones such as using google for words of knowledge, pumping glitter through air vents, the leg lengthening trick, or demonic counterfeits.

 CONCLUSION – 2 Tim 3:10-17.

-In the remainder of the chapter, Paul encourages Timothy to follow his example, and points him to the scriptures.
+In the remainder of the chapter, Paul encourages Timothy to follow his example and points him to the scriptures.
 Paul uses his own life as an example of what the power he’s referring to looks like, and it’s not operating in the supernatural: “You, however, have followed my teaching, my conduct, my aim in life, my faith, my patience, my love, my steadfastness, my persecutions and sufferings that happened to me at Antioch, at Iconium, and at Lystra – which persecutions I endured; yet from them all the Lord rescued me” (2 Timothy 3:10-11).
-In other words the power is that of a transformed life.
+In other words, the power is that of a transformed life.
 Paul, the man who persecuted believers, became a persecuted believer.
-Paul was chased out of cities (Acts 13:50), stoned (Acts 14:9), beaten (Acts 16:22), lashed (2 Cor 11;24), imprisoned (2 Tim 2:9).
+Paul was chased out of cities (Acts 13:50), stoned (Acts 14:9), beaten (Acts 16:22), lashed (2 Cor 11;24), and imprisoned (2 Tim 2:9).
 Paul was persecuted for preaching the truth, not distorting it!
 A far cry from modern day “apostles” who distort the truth and interpret persecution as being questioned about their experiences or teachings (something scripture commands – 1 Thess 5:21; Acts 17:11).

 As for suffering, those who hold the false view typically believe that physical healing is guaranteed in the atonement, so any suffering in the form of sickness is due to sin, lack of faith, failure to decree, declare, or plead the blood of Jesus.
 They must surely view Paul as a really bad mentor to the young Timothy – Paul’s advice to Timothy for his frequent ailments: “No longer drink only water, but use a little wine for the sake of your stomach and your frequent ailments.”
 1 Tim 5:23.

 There’s no room for suffering in the popular and false gospel.
-In fact, we’re at the stage where guaranteed health, wealth, the ability to perform miracles and decree things into existence as if we were God, has become the standard for a “form of godliness” in the New Apostolic Reformation, prosperity and word of faith “churches.”
+We’re at the stage where guaranteed health, wealth, the ability to perform miracles and decree things into existence as if we were God, has become the standard for a “form of godliness” in the New Apostolic Reformation, prosperity and word of faith “churches.”
 This is because “evil people and impostors will go on from bad to worse, deceiving and being deceived” (vs 13).
 It seems as if the days of creeping into households is over.
 False teachers can hardly be accused of clandestine tactics.
 They are brazen, in your face, and their teachings and “testimonies” dominate “Christian” bookstores and TV channels.
-They peddle their false teachings with confidence, raking in the dollars from a few ignorant sheep and millions of goats.
+They peddle their false teachings with confidence, raking in dollars from a few ignorant sheep and millions of goats.
 They have gone from “bad to worse.”